 This vegan cheese sauce recipe uses two main vegetables: cauliflower and sweet potato.

 Many other vegan cheese sauce recipes call for potatoes and carrots.
-I’ve tried a few of these recipes, and while they are tasty, I personally prefer the flavours that cauliflower and sweet potato bring to the table.
+I’ve tried a few of these recipes, and while they are tasty, I personally prefer the flavors that cauliflower and sweet potato bring to the table.

 Sweet Potato Vegan Cheese Sauce